vr-pan-junjun/vr-pan-junjun.github.io/content/authors/李晓宇/_index.md

 ---
 # Display name
-title: XiaoYu Li
+title: Xiaoyu Li 李晓宇
 # Full Name (for SEO)
-first_name: XiaoYu
+first_name: Xiaoyu
 last_name: Li

 # Is this the primary user of the site?